submariner-io/submariner-website/src/content/community/releases/_index.en.md

   flag on the service.
 * The CNI detection method in Submariner Operator is now improved to detect the Flannel CNI, even when the Flannel configMap is missing from the cluster.
+* The pod CIDR detection logic now ensures that the node's `podCIDR` is exclusively used for single-node deployments.

 ## v0.14.6 (July 5, 2023)